drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Exploring the Width of a Hydrophobic Pocket

-It is relatively easy to explore the width of a hydrophobic pocket by making a series of analogs of different sizes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/exploring-width-hydrophobic-pocket-a469a50b'><i class='fa fa-play' aria-hidden='true'></i></button>It is relatively easy to explore the width of a hydrophobic pocket by making a series of analogs of different sizes.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold